abdelrahman919/Library-Management-System/README.md

 - Transactional Management: The application uses Spring's transactional management to ensure data consistency and integrity during complex operations.
 - **AOP (Aspect-Oriented Programming**): Aspect-Oriented Programming is employed to modularize cross-cutting concerns such as logging and error handling.
 - **Error Handling**: Centralized error handling and logging mechanisms are in place to capture and manage application errors effectively.
+- **Unit Testing**: Unit tests for this project have been implemented using JUnit and Mockito within the Spring Test framework.
+These tools have been utilized to ensure that the application components are tested thoroughly, providing a reliable and robust codebase.

 ## How to Run the Application
 #### To get the Library Management System up and running on your local machine, follow these steps: